Books About The Indian Constitution For Kids

 Here are a few books for suggested reading:

 This lovely tale is about a little girl named Sarojini, who writes letters to the poet and political activist Mrs. Sarojini Naidu.
 Our protagonist, little Sarojini wants to go to the same school as her best friend, Amir, who moved out of the slum and started going to a posh private school.
 She learns about the ‘Right to Education’ law that she hopes will give her a seat at Amir’s school.
 What happens in the end?
 You’ll have to read it to find out!

 This book is based on true stories from across India about people who have special bonds with the wildlife around them.
 Ten stories from different places such as Mumbai, Karnataka and Nagaland with one common thread – the harmony between humans and animals.
 So if you’d like to read about people who live with leopards or school children who discover an unusual creature in their village, check out ‘People and Wildlife’ today!

 Are you ready for 20 short stories about 20 different people who live in the city of Mumbai?
 Well, this book is a melting pot of personalities, dreams, opinions and cultures.
-These 20 stories are centred around the city of Mumbai but they also beautifully and chaotically describe the flavour of India through its people.
+These 20 stories are centered around the city of Mumbai but they also beautifully and chaotically describe the flavour of India through its people.
 So, dive into these fictional stories and get a better perspective of the different lifestyles this country can offer.

 Protagonist Keshav discovers that his friend Lobsang is from Tibet, a place he had marked on his atlas and always dreamed of visiting.
 Through the interaction between these two characters, your children will explore the reality of exile and the longing for home.
 It also beautifully demonstrates the harmony between the two characters, even though they’re from different backgrounds and cultures.

 In this book, children learn about amazing Indian role models who are successful in their own right.
 Their life stories are vastly different, even though they’re all from India.
 The five stories feature musician Ravi Shankar, mountaineer Tenzing Norgay, mathematician Srinivasa Ramanujan, sportsman Kapil Dev and engineer Dr. Verghese Kurien.